GN is a meta-build system that generates build files for Ninja.

 git clone https://gn.googlesource.com/gn cd gn python build/gen.py ninja -C out # To run tests: out/gn_unittests

 PATH, so you'll want to run from a Visual Studio command prompt, or similar.

-On Linux, Mac and z/OS, the default compiler is
+On Linux and Mac, the default compiler is

 clang++, a recent version is expected to be found in